jakevdp/PythonDataScienceHandbook/README.md

 ## Code Listings

 The notebooks above are still being edited.
-In the meantime, you can see all the code from an earlier draft of the book in [code_listings](code_listings).
+In the meantime, you can see the code from an earlier draft of the book in [code_listings](code_listings).
-The code is in IPython notebooks, organized by book chapter and section.
-All code from this book was tested with Python 3.4-3.5, though most of it is compatible with Python 2.7 as well.
+This will be removed once the full notebooks are posted.

 ## License

+### Code
-The code here is released under the [MIT license](LICENSE-CODE).
+The code in this repository, including all code samples in the notebooks listed above, is released under the [MIT license](LICENSE-CODE).
 Read more at the [Open Source Initiative](https://opensource.org/licenses/MIT).

+### Text
 The text content of the book is released under the [CC-BY-NC-ND license](LICENSE-TEXT).
 Read more at [Creative Commons](https://creativecommons.org/licenses/by-nc-nd/3.0/us/legalcode).